ckipp01/dotty-error-index/README.md

 different.
 We use GNU sed to ensure it will work both on linux and Mac.
 You can find how to do this [here](https://gist.github.com/andre3k1/e3a1a7133fded5de5a9ee99c87c6fa0d?permalink_comment_id=3082272#gistcomment-3082272).

-The script is small and crude, but it does what I need it to.
-You can do the
-following:

 _Run all the examples and see the output_
 ```bash